erigontech/erigon/cmd/headers/README.md

 ## Running p2p sentry

-We are currently testing against two implementations of the p2p sentry - one internal to `turbo-geth`, and another - written in Rust as a part of `rust-ethereum`: https://github.com/rust-ethereum/sentry In order to run the internal sentry, use the following command:
+We are currently testing against two implementations of the p2p sentry - one internal to `Erigon`, and another - written in Rust as a part of `rust-ethereum`: https://github.com/rust-ethereum/sentry In order to run the internal sentry, use the following command: